 Visiting the Wachau by boat is one of the most beautiful ways of experiencing this World Heritage Site.
 Many offers are available, and they can be combined with excursions to tourist destinations or culinary experiences.
 See

 On the evening of the first tasting day, winemakers and guests are invited to a convivial evening of wine and music at Schloss Spitz.
 The event starts at 6 pm and ends at 1 am.
 Several bars will be serving a constantly changing selection of Steinfeder and Federspiel wines, and a selection of hot and cold dishes will be prepared by Harry's Gastrotainment.

-The Gewürztraminer band will be providing the atmosphere and playing a session.
+The Supervision band will be providing the atmosphere and playing a session.
 Entry to the Steinfeder Night costs € 15.00 per person for holders of a Weinfrühling entry wristband.
 The regular price is € 20.00.
-This also includes an entry wristband, which will be valid for entry to tastings at the wineries on the following day.
 The price of entry includes Steinfeder and Federspiel wines served in the bars, as well as Vöslauer mineral water.
 Ticket sales will only be available at the evening box office.

 Shuttle bus: At 11 pm and 1 am there will be a shuttle bus service from the train station in Spitz to the train station in Krems.
 At midnight there will be a shuttle bus service from Spitz train station to Melk.
 It will be possible to get off at destinations along the way.
 Please contact the driver regarding this.
 Tickets will only be sold at the Steinfeder Night and will be priced at € 5.00 per person.

 What is the best way to find accommodation during the Wachau Weinfrühling?